HPV Vaccination: Framing the Conversation for East African Families

 About this Independent Study

-Expiration Date: This activity was originally released on July 9, 2018 and is available for continuing education credit until July 8, 2020.
+Expiration Date: This activity was originally released on July 9, 2018 and is available for continuing education credit until July 8, 2022.
+Last reviewed/updated on January 21, 2020.

 HPV vaccines are highly effective in preventing girls and boys from developing HPV-related cancers later in life.
 However, less than half of U.S. teens are fully vaccinated against HPV.
 Language and culture-specific barriers and lack of awareness may contribute to lower uptake of HPV vaccines in racial/ethnic minority communities.